Jay Obernolte: Early life and education

 Obernolte was born in Chicago, Illinois, and raised in Fresno, California.
 He graduated as valedictorian of Edison/Computech High School in 1988.
 In 1992, he obtained his Bachelor of Science degree in engineering and applied science from the California Institute of Technology and in 1997, he received his Master of Science in artificial intelligence from the University of California, Los Angeles.
 In 2020, he was awarded a Doctorate in Public Administration from the California Baptist University with a dissertation on "Managing Budgetary Conflict Between the Executive and Legislative Branches of Government".

 Career

 Business

 In 1990, Obernolte launched FarSight Studios, an independent developer and publisher of family-friendly video games.
 The company originally produced games for the Nintendo Entertainment System, and as of 2023 develops for PlayStation 4, Xbox One, Nintendo Switch, Oculus, Windows, macOS, iOS and Android.
-Notable games the studio has developed include Color a Dinosaur, Game Party, Hotel for Dogs, The Pinball Arcade, and the Sega Genesis version of Action 52.
+Notable games the studio has developed include Scarface: Money.
+Power.
+Respect., Color a Dinosaur, Game Party, Hotel for Dogs, The Pinball Arcade, and the Sega Genesis version of Action 52.
 FarSight Studios claims Sony, Microsoft, Google, and Apple among its clients and employs 25 workers.